- Share Content Curation: The Biggest Benefits [Infographic] on Facebook

 As marketers, we are responsible for producing content at a seemingly ever increasing rate.
 According to countless studies, including Curata’s 2016 Staffing, Strategy, and Tactics Survey, content marketing is proven to help generate leads, increase traffic, and establish thought leadership, among other benefits.
 However, many of us lack the time, staff, or budget to publish enough original content to keep up with the demand.
 This is where content curation comes in.

-What is content curation?
+What is Content Curation?

 Curata’s definition of content curation is as follows:

-Content curation is when an individual (or team) consistently finds, organizes, annotates and shares the most relevant and highest quality digital content on a specific topic for their target market.”
+Content curation is when an individual (or team) consistently finds, organizes, annotates, and shares the most relevant and highest quality digital content on a specific topic for their target market.”

-At its best, curation is…
+At its best, curation is:

-- Being discerning, discriminative and selective.
+- Being discerning, discriminative, and selective.

-- Added value: perspective, insight, guidance.
+- Added value.
+You offer perspective, insight, guidance.

 - Not a one-time event or activity.

-- A laser focus on your audience.
+- Informed by a laser focus on your audience.